Rohitsharma2110/Generating_Express_Server/README.md

           c).  run this command ==> 'npm install express cors'

- How to run 'server.js' file :
+ How to run 'server.js' file that was generated in the output directory by server_script.py file:
-   1.  open this directory in vs code or command prompt
+   1.  open the output directory in vs code or command prompt
    2.  run this command ==>  'node server.js'
+          --- Note:  node, express and cors must be installed in the output directory